EA4FRB/sark110-python/README.md

 # sark110-python
-Python library and example for the SARK-110 Antenna Analyzer
+Python library and examples for the SARK-110 Antenna Analyzer

 ## About
 This library includes the Python interface library for communicating with the SARK-110 via USB and includes basic examples.

 ## Pre-requisites
 pywinusb library
+Some examples require additional libraries

 ## License
 Copyright (c) 2018 Melchor Varela - EA4FRB